TareqK/tareqk.github.io/portfolio.md

 was a fun project overall.
 I pushed this project to NPM for people to reuse.
 The Project can be found [Here](https://github.com/TareqK/redom-app)

-## EasyBus

-Technologies : Java

-Synopsis : In-Memory Event Bus with sync/async features

-Working in Domain-Driven Design, one of the key techniques that are utilized is the useage of domain events in order to do orchestreation and choreography.
-In a large and distributed environment, It makes sense to use a message queue/broker or event queue in order to satisfy this.
-However, in Domain-Driven Design practice, and by extention, in Microservices practice, its usually a good idea to get started with a Monolithic application and move your way into a distributed one.

-However, when doing so, I found no satisfactory in-memory event busses for Java.
-A Few candidates spring to mind, such as JBus, but it had its own efficiency problems(such as the lack of caches for reflected methods and no scanning).
-So I decided to implement my own event bus, based on annotations and classpath scanning for handlers and events.
-The project itself is simple - annotate a few classes, and have a method with a specific signature ready, and then just pass in the packages you want to search for, and your events will be handled, and I even threw in some async handling for good measure.
-However, I used this project as a chance to polish up my knowledge of Java Reflections, and the Reflections library.
-I also took it as a chance to learn more about writing compile-time annotation checkers, and even included one in the library in order to verify that the annotations used are correct and the events being looked for made sense.
-It was another fun weekend project, and I pushed it to maven central so that it can be reused.
-The Project Can be Found [Here](https://github.com/TareqK/easybus)

 ## JeSSE